Ayanghosh-agno/AI-GARAGE/README.md

   ### Upload the python files to Jetson-Nano

-* After uploading change the credentials.py file with your own credential of IBM IoT and Object Storage.
+* After uploading change the credentials.py file with your own credential of IBM Cloud services.
-* Chnage the Twillo credentials with your own credentials at notification.py
+* Chnage the Twillo credentials with your own credentials.
+* Insert a training image for the faial recognition in the project directory and change the variables in the train_face.py.
+Also change input their name which you want to hover after successfully recognising them in Face_rec.py.
+* Do the connecting as shown above with the relay module and Jetson-nano.

 * Install the following libraries